Skip to main content

 • Organising mock interviews (when relevant; some fellowship schemes do not have interviews)

-To contact the team, email fellowships@qub.ac.uk or find the appropriate person on their website
+To contact the team, email fellowships@qub.ac.uk or find the appropriate person on the R&E staff directory.

 Support for fellows at Queen's